awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 ## Amazon Rekognition Video Streaming Video<a name="limits-streaming-video"></a>
 + A Kinesis Video input stream can be associated with at most 1 Amazon Rekognition Video stream processor\.
 + A Kinesis Data output stream can be associated with at most 1 Amazon Rekognition Video stream processor\.
-+ The Kinesis Video input stream and Kinesis Data output stream associated with a Amazon Rekognition Video stream processor cannot be shared by multiple processors\.
++ The Kinesis Video input stream and Kinesis Data output stream associated with an Amazon Rekognition Video stream processor cannot be shared by multiple processors\.
 + For a given AWS account, the default number of Amazon Rekognition Video stream processors that can simultaneously exist in a single region is 10\.
 + The default TPS limits, per account, for all streaming video operations are:
 ****